If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

 You can have all the visitors in the world but if they all click off your site soon after landing—instead of signing up for your offer—you won’t be any closer to making a sale.

-Key then, is finding out both how people access your website and what they do when they get there.
+The key then is finding out both how people access your website and what they do when they get there.

 Website tracking helps by showing you how people interact with your site.
 This allows you to make the changes you need to improve conversion.